dmbarbour/Sirea/README.md

 * Developers must use a point-free style for RDP behaviors in Sirea.
 This a very rewarding style, and anything difficult can be achieved using full Haskell functions for staged programming.
 But newcomers seem to find it intimidating.

-* It is possible to express open feedback loops, like placing microphone near amplifier.
+* Sirea does not track resource usage for safety.
+It is easy to express open feedback loops, analogous to placing microphone near its amplifier.
 There are idioms to avoid such loops (e.g. for blackboard metaphor, don't put replies onto same board as requests), and there are idioms to dampen loops (e.g. `bdelay` or clever use of `badjeqf`).
 But Sirea provides no static warnings.
-Developers must learn the idioms and use discipline. (*Note:* Sirea state and demand monitors will forcibly dampen loops and report errors when they occur dynamically, trading consistency for robust performance.)
+Developers must learn the idioms and use discipline.
+(Though, a few of Sirea's constructs will dynamically detect local cycles and forcibly dampen them, emitting a runtime warning.)

 * RDP is designed for [object capability model](http://en.wikipedia.org/wiki/Object-capability_model) systems, using dynamic behaviors as runtime composable capabilities.
 (This is reflected, for example, in having fine-grained capabilities for many resources.)
 Sirea, however, is designed to be convenient in context of Haskell's module and type systems.
 I am not entirely comfortable with this tradeoff; it isn't necessary if one reifies the module and linking system (e.g. service registry and matchmaker).

-* `unsafeLinkB` is very minimal and can easily break RDP invariants.
-This behavior is used to adapt external resources to RDP.
-While safer and more convenient adapter functions could be built, they are not a priority for Sirea at the moment.

 Haskell Packages